 Reducing food uncertainties

 Promoting environmental health and the sustainable use of natural resources

 Key insights for addressing these challenges lie within life’s genetic code.

 All of Earth’s more than 12 million life forms are characterized by a set of genes or hereditary material that make up their genome.
-The Smithsonian’s Institute for Biodiversity Genomics will focus its research on characterizing and interpreting these genomes in order to gain a greater understanding of the natural world and the complex interconnectedness of its species and ecosystems.
+The Smithsonian’s Biodiversity Genomics program focuses its research on characterizing and interpreting these genomes in order to gain a greater understanding of the natural world and the complex interconnectedness of its species and ecosystems.

-By revealing the mysteries of these genetic blueprints, the Institute will provide scientists around the world with novel tools and insights that will help solve the problems that threaten our planet’s diversity of life.
-This initiative will also help train future generations of researchers, inspire citizen scientists, enable new technologies, and promote new approaches for the study and protection of our environment and ecosystems.
+By revealing the mysteries of these genetic blueprints, the Smithsonian's Biodiversity program provides scientists around the world with novel tools and insights that will help solve the problems that threaten our planet’s diversity of life.
+This will also help train future generations of researchers, inspire citizen scientists, enable new technologies, and promote new approaches for the study and protection of our environment and ecosystems.